 Stephen M. Baldwin, MBA, CPA

-National Children’s Guild Fund President and Chief Growth Officer
+National Children’s Guild Fund President, Chief Financial Officer, and Chief Growth Officer

 Steve Baldwin is a senior executive with extensive experience in finance, strategic planning, business operations, business development, and information technology.
-Baldwin brings 25 years of experience in the private sector to his work as National Children’s Guild Fund President and The Children’s Guild’s Chief Growth Officer.
-He comes to his position having previously served The Children’s Guild as its Chief Financial Officer.
+Baldwin brings 25 years of experience in the private sector to his work as National Children’s Guild Fund President, Chief Financial Officer, and The Children’s Guild’s Chief Growth Officer.

 Baldwin is a certified public accountant and earned his MBA from Wilmington College and his Bachelor of Science in Accounting magna cum laude from Towson University.